What sets these two apart?

 The iPhone 17 and iPhone 17e might look pretty similar at first, but they're actually aimed at two different types of users.

 The iPhone 17 is the more "all-in" option.
 It's equipped with a better camera system, more premium features, and has a bit more flexibility if you enjoy having the latest tech.
 The iPhone 17e is all about keeping things simple.
-It still gives you the typical iPhone experiences with a smooth display, solid performance, and modern features like 5G, but leaves out some of the extra stuff that most people won't really use on the daily.
+It still gives you the typical iPhone experiences with a smooth display, solid performance, and modern features like 5G with Apple's latest Apple C1X cellular modem, but leaves out some of the extra stuff that most people won't really use on the daily.

 At the end of the day, this isn't about one phone being way better than the other.
 It's about whether you want the extra bells and whistles, or just a reliable phone that simply gets the job done.